rsdoiel/gedit-oberon-07/README.md

 # Gedit, Oberon-7 Syntax Highlighting

 This is a set of files to provide Oberon-7 syntax highlighting in gedit (v3).
-It is based on the work by Mike Spivey of Oxford[^spiveycorner].
+It is inspired by work done by Mike Spivey of Oriel College, Oxford[^spiveycorner] but based on Gnome/GTK documentation.
-Mike also has a nice Oberon compiler :-) as well as the documentation on the GTK/Gnome site.

 + https://developer.gnome.org/gtksourceview/stable/lang-tutorial.html
 + https://developer.gnome.org/gtksourceview/stable/lang-reference.html

 ## Installation